 Note: The timeout can still occur even after you increase the time limit, due to overall system load, high EPS, or a large number of rules to recover.

-For details on editing the server properties file, see "Editing Properties Files" on page 16".
+For details on editing the server properties file, see Editing Properties Files.